mysteryhunt/puzzle-www/src/coingallery.md

 [![](images/coins/2021.jpg)](images/coins/2021.jpg)

-_Material: unknown, technique: unknown.
-If you have more information about this coin, please [contact us](mailto:puzzle@mit.edu)._
+_Material: silver-plated brass, technique: die stamping, antiquing._

 The 2021 Mystery Hunt kicked off with the revelation that MIT Professor Barbara Yew had created a portal to an alternate universe containing the Perpendicular Institute of the World (⊥IW) and had gotten stuck in it.
 Teams needed to rescue her and fix various problems with the buildings of ⊥IW caused by opening the portal.
 The coin was a transformed quarter that Professor Yew had left behind in a vending machine in ⊥IW.